cosmos/sdk-tutorials/academy/4-my-own-chain/game-wager.md

 )
 ```

-This `app.BankKeeper` is a full `bank` keeper that also conforms to your `BankKeeper` interface because you mastered that copy and paste move.
+This `app.BankKeeper` is a full `bank` keeper that also conforms to your `BankKeeper` interface.

-Finally, you need to inform the app that your checkers module is going to hold balances in escrow.
-So add your module to the list of permitted modules:
+Finally, inform the app that your checkers module is going to hold balances in escrow by adding it to the list of permitted modules:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/6213d10/app/app.go#L153]
 maccPerms = map[string][]string{